jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 The `callback` is optional, but when provided, it will be called after server sends the message to other clients.
 Please note, that this is not a confirmation, whether the clients have received the message or not.
-It just informs, that the server processed the message with success or failure.
+It just informs that the server processed the message with success or failure.
-If error occurs, `err` parameter will have integer code of the error.
+If error occurs, `err` parameter will have an integer code of the error.
 Otherwise, it will be equal to 0 (zero).
 See [error codes](#error-codes).

 ```js
 document.getElementById("btnSend").onclick = function(){